Saná Fernandes

-Saná Eusébio Mango Fernandes (born 10 March 2006) is a Bissau-Guinean professional footballer who plays as a winger for Italian club Lazio.
+Saná Eusébio Mango Fernandes (born 10 March 2006) is a Bissau-Guinean professional footballer who plays as a left winger for club Juve Stabia on loan from Lazio.

 Early life

 Fernandes joined the youth academy of Portuguese side Sporting at the age of twelve.

 Career

-Fernandes started his career with Italian Serie A side Lazio.
+Fernandes started his career with Italian side Lazio.

 On 7 August 2024, Fernandes was loaned to NAC Breda in the Netherlands.

 Style of play

 Fernandes mainly operates as a winger and has been described as "adds good finishing to the dribble with both feet which allows him to accelerate and tear down the flank... when he accelerates, it is difficult to keep up with him".

 Personal life

 Fernandes is the brother of Portuguese footballer Joelson Fernandes.